ONSdigital/dp-developer-site/static/help/accessibility/index.md

 * your name and email address
 * the format you need, for example, accessible PDF

-We will consider your request and get back to you in 20 days.
+We will reply within five days to let you know when we will be able to provide the information.
+We will consider each request, but may not be able to provide an alternative accessible format on every occasion.

 ## Reporting accessibility problems